harryprayiv/chase/README.md

 ## Status

-Working tool, tested on Cheeblr (a real Haskell codebase of ~9,000 lines).
+Working tool.
+Tested on three real codebases:

+- chase itself (6/6 modules ok, fully self-annotated)
+- cheeblr (66/66 modules ok, ~9,000 lines, includes crem state machines with TemplateHaskell-driven singletons and aeson-TH JSON derivation)
+- pelotero-engine (49/49 modules ok, heavy `effectful` usage with GADT-style effect declarations)

 Format is a draft and will change.
-The annotation API has already grown once (the `consumes` field was added after the first round of real LLM smoke tests showed which kinds of cross-module reasoning the `!`-only format wasn't pulling weight on) and is likely to grow again.
+The annotation API has already grown twice.
+The `consumes` field was added after the first round of real LLM smoke tests showed which kinds of cross-module reasoning the `!`-only format wasn't pulling weight on.
+The parser was switched from `haskell-src-exts` to `ghc-lib-parser` after the former failed on 33% of pelotero-engine files due to GADT-style `data X :: Effect where` declarations and on cheeblr's TemplateHaskell-using state machine modules.

 Honest open questions: